dobromirmontauk/open-leadership-management-cookbook/README.md

 Skill: Combination of knowledge + practice.

 # Audience: Engineering
-All of the recipes in this cookbook are built assuming that the cook is a _software engineering_ leader & manager.
-That doesn't mean that the recipes can't be altered to fit a different palate; like a type of cuisine, many of them can be adopted whole-sale, while others might be usable with minor modifications.
+All of the recipes in this cookbook are built assuming that the cook is a _software engineering_ leader or manager.
+That doesn't mean that the recipes can't be altered to fit a different palate; like a type of cuisine, many of them can be adopted wholesale, while others might be usable with minor modifications.
 Some may not work at all.

+The general bias of this cookbook is also towards startups.
+A lot of the recipes apply to any sized organization, and over time, we'd like the recipes to be labeled if they are more effective in smaller vs larger companies.
+We'll do that once we have a critical mass of recipes.
+For now, assume the recipes were written by startup leaders/managers, with that bias.

 # Editorial Policy